End-to-End Game-Focused Learning of Adversary Behavior in Security Games: Experiments

 We use data from human subject experiments performed by Nguyen et al.~\shortcite{nguyen2013analyzing}.
 The data consists of an 8-target setting with 3 defender resources and a 24-target setting with 9.
 Each setting has 44 games.
 Historical coverage is the optimal coverage assuming a QR attacker with $\lambda=1$.
 For each game, 30-45 attacks by human subjects are recorded.

 We use the attacker coverage parameter $w$ calculated by Nguyen et al.~\shortcite{nguyen2013analyzing}: $-8.23$.
-We use maximum likelihood estimation to calculate the ground truth target values for the test games.
+We use MLE to calculate the ground truth target values for the test games.
 There are four features for each target: attacker's reward and defender's penalty for a successful attack, attacker's penalty and defender's reward for a failed attack.
-Note that to be consistent with the rest of the paper, we assume the defender receives a reward of 0 if she successfully prevents an attack.

-\paragraph{Results (Human Subject Data).} We find that \textsc{DF} receives higher $DEU$ than \textsc{2S} on the human subject data.
+\paragraph{Results} We find that \textsc{GF} receives higher DEU than \textsc{2S-GT} on the human subject data (as 2s-GT outperformed 2S in the synthetic data case, we do not present results for 2s here).
+The differences are statistically significant at $p<0.05$ in the 24-target case and at the border of significance in the 8-target case.
 Fig.~\ref{fig:humansubject} summarizes our results as the number of training attacks per target and games are varied.
-Varying the number of attacks, for 8 targets, \textsc{DF} achieves its highest percentage improvement in $DEU$ at 5 attacks where it receives 28\% more than \textsc{2S}.
-For 24 targets, \textsc{DF} achieves its largest improvement of 66\% more $DEU$ than \textsc{2S} at 1 attack.

-Varying the number of games, \textsc{DF} outperforms \textsc{2S} except for fewer than 10 training games in the 8-target case.
-The percentage advantage is greatest for 8-target games at 20 training games (33\%) and at 2 training games for 24-target games, where \textsc{2S} barely outperforms \textsc{Unif}.
+Varying the number of attacks, for 8 targets, \textsc{GF} achieves its highest percentage improvement in DEU at 5 attacks where it receives 28\% more than \textsc{2S-GT}.
+For 24 targets, \textsc{GF} achieves its largest improvement of 66\% more DEU than \textsc{2S} at 1 attack.
+Varying the number of games, \textsc{GF} outperforms \textsc{2S-GT} except for fewer than 10 training games in the 8-target case.
+The percentage advantage is greatest for 8-target games at 20 training games (33\%) and at 2 training games for 24-target games, where \textsc{2S-GT} barely outperforms \textsc{Unif}.

-The theorems of Sec.~\ref{sec:twostageimpact} suggest that models with higher $DEU$ may not have higher predictive accuracy.
-We find that, indeed, this can occur.
-The effect is most pronounced in the human subject experiments, where \textsc{2S} has lower test cross entropy than \textsc{DF} by 2--20\%.
-Note that we measure test cross entropy against the attacks generated by \textsc{Unif}, the same defender strategy used to generate the training data and that \textsc{2S} received extensive hyperparameter to improve validation cross entropy and \textsc{DF} did not.
+Unlike in the synthetic data experiments, we do not observe 2S-GT catching up to GF using the data that we allocate for training.
+A key difference between the human subject data experiments and the synthetic data experiments is the presence of noise in the former.
+In the latter, there exists a ground-truth attractiveness function that, if learned, would reproduce the attack distribution exactly.
+With human subject data, we do not expect this to be the case: there are other features that are not available to the model such as the position of the target on the screen and learning effects.